 3. Not shown on the label is the combined composite, which is a blend between all-electric driving and gasoline power driving.
 Based on EPA estimates, which is 62MPGe.

 A. To use the power grid more efficiently, we recommend recharging Volt when overall energy demand is at its lowest each day.
 According to the U.S. Department of Energy, this is usually from around 9 p.m. to 6 a.m.
 If you'd like to know whether reduced off-peak electricity rates are offered in your area, contact your local electric company†.

 A. You'll probably spend more money on gas than you need to, but Volt will run just fine.

-A. Every Volt comes standard with a 120V† portable charge cord that can plug into most common household outlets and will fully charge a Volt in about 10-16 hours, depending on selected charging level and outdoor temperature.
+A. Every Volt comes standard with a 120V† portable charge cord that can plug into 120V outlets and will fully charge a Volt in about 10 to 16 hours, depending on selected charging level and outdoor temperature.
 You can also have a 240V charging station (additional cost plus installation) professionally installed in your home that will reduce the charging time to about four hours.

 Upon ordering a new Chevrolet Volt, discuss with your Volt Customer Advisor the benefits of installing a dedicated 240V home charging station.
 240V Charging stations provide faster and more consistent charge times.

 Chevrolet home charging service provider offers charging stations, installations, permits, inspections, as well as information on special programs and incentives.
 Visit www.pluginnow.com/go/volt for more information.